 |iPadOS App||Not supported||Direct printing to all network printers|

 |MacOS App||Direct printing to all local printers||Direct and faster* printing to all local and network printers|

-As the table shows, the default solution on a Windows Virtual Desktop on Mac or another Apple device is quite limited.
-The user is first left to consider which way he accessed the Windows Virtual Desktop and can then determine which type of printer support should be available.
+As the table shows, the default solution on a Azure Virtual Desktop on Mac or another Apple device is quite limited.
+The user is first left to consider which way he accessed the Azure Virtual Desktop and can then determine which type of printer support should be available.
 At the very least, it’s a guarantee for a high support volume.

-As a cloud printing solution, ezeep can connect directly to the Windows Virtual Desktop in the cloud and independently control network printers via its own protocol or address locally connected printers via the connector on the MacOS.
+As a cloud printing solution, ezeep Blue can connect directly to the Azure Virtual Desktop in the cloud and independently control network printers via its own protocol or address locally connected printers via the connector on the MacOS.

 Data transmission, in terms of the volume of data and printing speed, is highly optimized and allows ezeep’s users to print on average six times faster.